 EC-Earth - A European community Earth-System Model

-Changes in our climate are leading to a range of varied and significant impacts affecting ecosystems and human systems such as agricultural, transportation, water resources, natural resources, economic activities and infrastructures.
+Changes in our climate are leading to a range of varied and significant impacts affecting ecosystems and human systems such as the agriculture, water resources, natural resources, economic activities and infrastructures.
 To limit risks and identify opportunities associated with the changes, we need to understand how society is affected, and what can be done to adapt, as well as to reduce climate change.

-EC-Earth has become a prominent state-of-the-art model within the European landscape of Earth System Models, as shown by the involvement in many European projects, its significant contribution to CMIP5 and the plans for the ongoing CMIP6.
+EC-Earth has become a prominent state-of-the-art model within the European landscape of Earth System Models, as shown by the involvement in many European projects and its significant contribution to CMIP5 & CMIP6.